jaym-01/RISCVCPU/statements/john_yeo.md

 **Other 1 bit control signals**

-The control unit also implements the following 1 bit signals, which control whether to write to memory, the SrcB signal in ALU, as well as whether to write to register file:
+The control unit also implements the following 1 bit signals, which control whether to write to memory, whether the SrcB signal in ALU comes from Immediate or Rd2, and whether to write to the register file:

 | Signal   | Meaning                          | Relevant Ins                   |
 | -------- | -------------------------------- | ------------------------------ |